 - Certificate of good standing

-- Employment history for the past 5 years for each officer, director, responsible person, the compliance officer, each controlling shareholder
+- Employment history for the past 5 years for each officer, director, responsible person, compliance officer, each controlling shareholder

 - The applicant’s history of operations in other states if applicable and a description of the money services business